medplum/medplum/packages/docs/docs/migration-logic.md

 A common pattern is to build transformers directly into the existing system.
 This is often the easiest solution, as long as the existing system is actively maintained and updated.

 For example, many web frameworks use a `.toJSON()` / `.fromJSON()` pattern for serializing and deserializing to JSON.
 When migrating to FHIR, you can follow this pattern with `.toFHIR()` / `.fromFHIR()` methods.

+Once these type transformations exist, then global event listeners can send the output FHIR data.
+This can be done in the Data Access Object (DAO) layer, service layer, or API layer.

 Pros: